CosmWasm/wasmd/README.md

 We provide a docker image to help with test setups.
 There are two modes to use it

-Build:  `docker build  -t wasmd:manual .`  or pull from dockerhub
+Build:  `docker build  -t cosmwasm/wasmd:manual .`  or pull from dockerhub

 ### Dev server